- Military Life Cycle

 When you examine the role tech plays in your relationship or that of someone you love, it can be helpful to do so with a clear understanding of your rights in a healthy relationship.
 In a healthy relationship, you should feel empowered to:

 - Control how, when and whether any images of you are posted online or on social media, or communicated via email or text.

 - Turn off your phone and spend time with friends and family without fear of your partner getting angry.

-- Say no to sending pictures, videos or information digitally to your partner that make you uncomfortable.
+- Say no to sending pictures, videos or information to your partner that make you uncomfortable.

 - Keep your logins and passwords private.

 - Control your privacy settings and activities on social networking sites and decide whether to accept any tags of yourself in photos shared by others.

 Above all, you deserve to feel safe and respected in your relationship, online or off.
 It is always a good idea to talk to your partner and set clear expectations about how you want to use tech in your relationship, and what behaviors cross a line for you.
 Consider this resource from LoveIsRespect.org, a project of the National Domestic Violence Hotline.